-The Local Area Unemployment Statistics (LAUS) program is a federal-state cooperative effort, which produces monthly and annual employment, unemployment, and labor force data for approximately 7,500 Census regions and divisions, States, counties, metropolitan areas, and many cities, by place of residence areas.
+The Local Area Unemployment Statistics (LAUS) program is a federal-state cooperative effort, which produces monthly and annual employment, unemployment, and labor force data for approximately 7,500 Census regions, divisions, states, counties, metropolitan areas, and many cities.

 The Bureau of Labor Statistics' Local Area Unemployment Statistics (LAUS) website offers current and historical labor force and unemployment rate data at the statewide, MSA, and county levels for all U.S. States and territories.

 The Oklahoma Labor Force Data publication includes annual average civilian labor force data, employed, unemployed, and the unemployment rate for the state, counties and metropolitan statistical areas.